 To be honest, despite the fact that it was a small town, most people in Dummerston probably had no idea of Ronald's passing.
 Until yesterday.

 Ronald wasn't poor at all.
 Quite the opposite in fact.
 As it turns out, Ronald was a secret stock market wiz.
 And throughout his life, Ronald lived frugally so he could pour all of his modest extra income into the stock market.
 Over time, those investments grew substantially.
 How substantially?

-And as if that wasn't amazing enough, he left almost all of it to two charities very close to this heart. $1.2 million will go to the Brooks Memorial Library and $4.8 million will go to Brattleboro Memorial Hospital.
+And as if that wasn't amazing enough, he left almost all of it to two charities very close to this heart with $1.2 million going to the Brooks Memorial Library and $4.8 million going to Brattleboro Memorial Hospital.
 The recipients of the remaining $2 million have not been announced yet.

 Not surprisingly, the community is completely dumbfounded.
 Or "Dummerstonfounded."
 How could this man who everyone just assumed was destitute actually be a secret multi-millionaire?